 8) Get Out And Shoot

-This is blatantly obvious, but you can’t make street photographs unless you get out in the streets.
+This is a blatantly obvious street photography tip, but you can’t make street photographs unless you get out in the streets.
 I say this because I need to hear it myself sometimes.
 The work I want to create won’t produce itself — I have to get out there and make it.

 The work I want to put out into the world won’t happen when I’m scrolling through social media or whatever else I do to waste time.